 ➤Summer?

 In summer it is important that your feet do not sweat too much and that excess moisture does not remain on the skin to prevent blisters.
 Breathable models are therefore a good choice.
+To ensure that your feet stay dry even on long hikes and multi-day tours, you can pack another pair in your backpack.

 Find the right size